The Road to Success

 The marketing strategy and sales plan should be fully aligned in order to be successful.
 Achieving marketing goals should be key performance indicators (KPIs) in contributing to hitting sales objectives.

+How to write a marketing plan?
 A list of questions is below that your sales & marketing plan should answer.
 A business advisor can help you build a winning plan.

 The marketing mix is a combination of controllable factors that determine an offering and influence consumers to purchase goods or services.
 Defining the optimal marketing mix to achieve results are key elements of a marketing plan.